princethapa18/Templates/README.md

 # templates
-Understanding templates in C++
+Understanding templates in C++\
+Topics\
-Function and class templates
+Function and class templates\
-Template type deduction
+Template type deduction\
-perfect forwarding
+perfect forwarding\
-Variadic templates (todo)
+Variadic templates (todo)\

-open template-type-deduction2.html file to see what are the type deduced
+open template-type-deduction2.html file to see what are the type deduced\